open-access-policies/streaming/_security_policies/sec_pol_008.md

 ### 1. Objective

-The objective of this policy is to establish a systematic approach for identifying, assessing, prioritizing, and remediating security vulnerabilities across the Company's video streaming platform infrastructure, applications, and systems to maintain a strong security posture and protect against cyber threats.
+The objective of this policy is to establish a systematic approach for identifying, assessing, prioritizing, and remediating security vulnerabilities across [Company Name]'s video streaming platform infrastructure, applications, and systems to maintain a strong security posture and protect against cyber threats.

 ### 2. Scope